Looking to get some currency exchange for your next travel?

 Certain currencies are restricted in Canada and much difficult to exchange.
 Many reasons including economical and political factors along with intervention by the financial institutions can make a currency restricted.

-The list of restricted currencies changes from time to time, so you have to keep a tab on the latest updates.
-Some examples of restricted currencies include the Angolan kwanza, Iranian rial, North Korean won, Nepalese Rupee and so on.
+The list of restricted currencies or, in other words, blocked currencies changes from time to time, so you have to keep a tab on the latest updates.
+Some examples of restricted currencies include the Angolan kwanza, Iranian rial, North Korean won, Nepalese Rupee, etc.

 Apart from few countries, you can freely buy and sell foreign currency in Canada.
 The mostly traded foreign currency is the US dollar followed by other ones like UK pound sterling, European euro, Australian dollar, Hong Kong dollar.